-INSTRUCTIONS TO EXAMINERS FOR THE EXAMINATION OF A DOCTORAL
+INSTRUCTIONS TO EXAMINERS FOR THE EXAMINATION OF A DOCTORAL DISSERTATION

-DISSERTATION

-Thank you for accepting the appointment as examiner of a doctoral dissertation from the to adhere to the timelines of this SU examination process.
+Thank you for accepting the appointment as examiner of a doctoral dissertation from the Faculty of Law, Stellenbosch University ("SU").
+By accepting the appointment, you undertake to adhere to the timelines of this SU examination process.
 You are one of three examiners on this dissertation and you are required to submit an examiner's report (consisting of PART A and PART B), as explained further below.
 You are requested to refrain from communicating with the other examiners, the candidate and the supervisor(s) before submitting the abovementioned report.
 Any queries you may have should be directed to the non-examining chairperson.